deprecate/generator-ember/readme.md

 ### 0.5.10 (2013-08-04)

+* Fixed issue where generator invoked in 'ember' dir
 * Fixed issue where routes in router.js were blasted on model subgen invocation
 * Reordered app script requires and added store.js